Lisa Punch

-Lisa Punch (born 4 September 1992) is a Guyana-born American singer, songwriter, actress, and former radio presenter.
+Lisa Punch (born 4 September 1992) is a Guyanese-American singer, songwriter, actress, former tv host and beauty pageant titleholder.
 She is known for being a contestant on the Rising Star ABC television show in 2014 and as the Miss Guyana in 2015.
 She is also the founder of the Prevention of Teenage Suicide-Guyana (POTS) organization.

 Early life and education

 Punch was born on 4 September 1992 in Georgetown, Guyana.
 She spent six years of her childhood at the Eve Leary Police Compound, two years in Berbice, and then in Charlotte Street in Georgetown.
 She is the daughter of John Errol Punch and Nafieza Aiana Daniels and the eldest of five siblings.
 At the age of three, she attended the Juliet Griffith Day Care Center in the town.
 In 2008, she obtained her Caribbean Secondary Education Certificate (CSEC) from North Georgetown Secondary School.
 She went to Bishop's High School to study Communication and Law in 2010.
 In 2013, her family moved to the United States when she was 21.
 She has settled in Brooklyn, New York.
 Later, she graduated from the University of Guyana in Criminology and Psychology.